-Try this healthier bake that’s free from refined sugar and packed with delicious natural ingredients, from Eat Smart, food blogger Niomi Smart’s new cook book.
+Try this healthier chocolate cake that’s free from refined sugar and packed with delicious natural ingredients, from Eat Smart, food blogger Niomi Smart’s new cook book.

 “Don’t knock this until you try it,” says Niomi.
 “Even if you don’t like beetroot, you won’t be able to taste the earthiness once it’s mixed with chocolate – and the rich ganache means your friends won’t guess it’s plant-based.
 If you want to make a birthday cake for a friend, this will seriously impress.”